iCliniq Logo

 What Is Interstitial Cystitis?

 The disease can affect social life, sleeping patterns, and even the ability to work.
 Interstitial cystitis is associated with pain and urine urgency.
-Since it affects the bladder region, there are chances of sexual life getting affected.
-So, it can disrupt the personal relationships too.
+Since it affects the bladder region, sexual life can be affected, and personal relationships can be disrupted.
 Interstitial cystitis commonly affects women.
 People first start having minor problems.
 The risk of getting interstitial cystitis goes up as the person ages.

 What Are the Symptoms of Interstitial Cystitis?